jyh1/workflow/Readme.md

 ## Tutorial
-Visit the [demo page](demo_link) for a work through of the application.
+Visit the [demo page](http://13.82.168.247/workflowdemo/) for a work through of the application.

 ## Why using Workflow

 ### Compared to Galaxy
-[Galaxy](https://usegalaxy.org/) is a well-known data analysis platform in the bioinformatics community.
-The flowchart interface of Workflow is actually inspired by the Galaxy.
-The advantages of Workflow over Galaxy can be largely summarized in one word: CodaLab.
+[Galaxy](https://usegalaxy.org/) is a well-known workflow manager platform in the bioinformatics community.
+The flowchart interface of Workflow is inspired by the Galaxy one.
+The main advantages of Workflow over Galaxy is that Workflow is built on top of CodaLab.
 Because of using CodaLab, computation results in Workflow can be easily shared and reproduced.
-In Workflow, users can define their own tools using arbitrary shell commands.
-While in galaxy, users can only use predefined tools managed by administrators.
+In Workflow, users can define their own tools with arbitrary shell commands.
+While in galaxy, users normally can only access predefined tools managed by administrators.

 As will be mentioned [later](#how-it-works), Workflow is based on a typed programming language [CodaLang](https://github.com/jyh1/codalang).
 The flowchart in Workflow is actually a CodaLang expression.
 This means tools in Workflow can be composed and reused in a principled way.
 For example, in Workflow you can turn a complex flowchart in a function and use it as a single node when creating new pipelines.
 This is not possible in Galaxy.

 ### Compared to CodaLab
 Workflow is built on top of [CodaLab](https://worksheets.codalab.org/).
-It provides two extensions to the regular CodaLab CLI interface: the ability to define functions and a visual programming interface to compose those functions in a flowchart to build a computation pipeline or a new function.
-Workflow is able to compile a built pipeline to a series of `cl run` commands and automatically submit them.
+In a way it can be viewed as providing an alternative graphical programming interface for CodaLab.
+In Workflow, you can view, edit your pipeline and submit jobs in a more intuitive way.
+You can even visualize the dependencies of an existing run bundle and make changes in the Workflow (interface)[#visualize-and-edit-your-pipeline-from-bundle-dependencies].

 ## How it works